-As a people we seem to have managed to make alcoholic drinks from just about all of our produce.
-Grains can be transformed into beer, or spirits such as whiskey.
-Grapes are transformed into wine and apples, yes, you guessed correctly, into cider.
-Making these foods into alcoholic drinks was a way to preserve them.
-But at times the drinks often were a safer alternative then dirty drinking water.
+As a people, we seem to have managed to make alcoholic drinks from all sorts of produce.
+Grains are transformed into beer, or spirits (e.g. whiskey).
+Grapes are transformed into wine, pears into perry, and apples, into cider.
+Making an alcoholic drink was a great way to preserve produce (and have something safer to drink than contaminated water), by now, we mostly drink them for enjoyment.

 It starts with apples

 There are apple varieties that are specifically grown for making into cider.
-These so called cider apples tend to be more tart and bitter because of their higher levels of tannins than regular apples.
-Therefore, often these apples won’t taste good when you eat them fresh.
-When you transform them into a cider though, you might be looking for some of those flavours to come through.
+These so-called cider apples tend to be more tart and bitter because of their higher levels of tannins than regular apples.
+Therefore, these apples don’t tend to taste good when eaten fresh.
+When you transform them into a cider though, you might be looking for some of those flavors to come through.

 Apart from using just one apple variety, cider makers may also use blends of apples.
 Choosing a specific blend can give just those properties they are looking for that you can’t find in a single variety.